Did you know only 22% of businesses are pleased with their conversion rates?

 But maybe you’re still wondering, “Why would I use a freelance copywriter?”

 You may not need to use one at this very moment, but you will probably will at some point down the road.
 And it may come sooner than you expect.
-The exact reason you would need a freelancer varies depending on the size of your company.
-I’ve separated these reasons out below, according to business size.
+The exact advantages a freelance writer would bring you depends on the size of your company.
+I’ve separated these benefits out below, according to business size.
 Feel free to skip to the one most relevant to you.

 As an entrepreneur or solopreneur, you have to wear a lot of hats.
 You have to oversee every part of your business endeavor, and as a result, some of its needs are occasionally neglected in favor of a more urgent need.
 Often, this neglected need is marketing or lead generation.